micka-coder/talmedia/tanakh/ii samuel/tanakh-ii samuel-chapter-7-rashi_en.md

 ### passuk 11
 <b>And from that day that I commanded.</b> It is connected to what preceded it, they will no longer afflict [the people] as before, i.e., before the [days of the] Judges.
 And as they [also] did from the days of the Judges until now.
 <b>I will give you respite.</b> More and more until you have respite from all your enemies.
-<b>Adonoy is telling you.</b> Today, through me [Noson], that He will establish a monarchy for you to have your son [Shlomo] sit on your throne and he will secure the monarchy for you.
+<b>Hachem is telling you.</b> Today, through me [Noson], that He will establish a monarchy for you to have your son [Shlomo] sit on your throne and he will secure the monarchy for you.
 And it is he [Shlomo] that will build the House

 ### passuk 12